Eulogy Examples for a Sister

 Losing a sister means losing part of your past and a piece of your heart.
 Whether your bond was close, complicated, or quietly strong, finding the right words can feel overwhelming.

-Each is around 400 words, or 2–3 minutes spoken—ideal for funerals, memorials, or as inspiration for something of your own.
+Each example is around 400 words, or 2–3 minutes spoken.

-🕊️ The Sister Who Knew My Heart
+🕊️ Eulogy Example - The Sister Who Knew My Heart

 (A heartfelt tribute to a sister remembered for her kindness, connection, and constant presence.)